You are going to love this homemade bacon weave meatloaf recipe!

 - Brush the bacon topped meatloaf all over with the barbecue sauce.
 Put it in the oven and bake for about an hour, or until the internal temperature of the meatloaf is 160 degrees.
 (If you like, you can baste it with BBQ sauce while it bakes.)

 - After removing it from the oven, tent with foil and let it rest for 10 minutes to let it cool and firm up before slicing.
-Dab any excess grease with paper towels and serve.
+Dab any excess grease with paper towels.
+Cut in 8 slices with a sharp knife.
+Serves 4.
+Average serving: 2 slices.

 If you enjoy this Bacon Weave Meatloaf Recipe, we’d be thrilled if you clicked the little stars above and gave the recipe a 5-star rating.